Create a business process flow to standardize processes

 By default, only the System Administrator and System Customizer security roles can access a new business process flow.

 To specify privileges on a business process flow, open the business process flow definition for editing, and then select Edit Security Roles in the command bar of the business process flow designer.
 See Step 14 earlier in the topic for more details.

 Add an on-demand action to a business process flow

-The Dynamics 365 for Customer Engagement apps version 9.0 update introduces a business process flow feature: business process flow automation with Action Steps.
+The Dynamics 365 Customer Engagement (on-premises) update introduces a business process flow feature: business process flow automation with Action Steps.
 You can add a button to a business process flow that will trigger an action or workflow.

 Add on-demand workflows or actions using an Action Step